ton-blockchain/docs/docs/smart-contracts/messages.md

 ## Message size
 Note that any Cell may contain up to 1023 bits.
 If you need to store more data you should split it into chunks and store in reference cells.

-That means that if, for instance, your message body size is 900 bits long you have no opportunity to store it in-place.
+That means that if, for instance, your message body size is 900 bits long you can not to store it in the same cell with the message header.
 Indeed, in addition to message header fields, total size of the cell will be more than 1023 bits and during serialization there will be `cell overflow` exception.
 In this case, instead of `0` that stands for "inplace message body flag (Either)" there should be `1` and message body should be stored in reference cell.

 Those things should be handled carefully due to the fact that some fields have variable size.

 For instance `MsgAddress` may be represented by 4 constructors `addr_none`, `addr_std`, `addr_extern`, `addr_var` with length from 2 bits ( for `addr_none`) to 586 bits (for `addr_var` in the largest form).
-The same stands for nanoTON amounts which is serialized as `VarUInteger 16`, that means 4 bits indicating the byte-length of the integer and then bytes for integer itself: that way 0 nanoTONs will be serialized as `0b0000` while 100.000.000 TON (or 100000000000000000 nanoTONs) will be serialized as `0b10000000000101100011010001010111100001011101100010100000000000000000`.
+The same stands for nanoTON amounts which is serialized as `VarUInteger 16`, that means 4 bits indicating the byte-length of the integer and then indicated earlier bytes for integer itself: that way 0 nanoTONs will be serialized as `0b0000` (4 bits which encode zero-length byte string and then zero bytes), while 100.000.000 TON (or 100000000000000000 nanoTONs) will be serialized as `0b10000000000101100011010001010111100001011101100010100000000000000000` (`0b1000` stands for 8 bytes and then 8 bytes themselves).